-Minutes of faculty meetings are placed on the web a few days after each session.
+Minutes of faculty meetings are posted electronically in advance of the next meeting in order to allow review.
 If not amended at the next sitting of the Faculty, they are considered approved.
 Items of major import must be read at two separate sittings